Generic HTML Form Processor

 <form method="post" action="path_to_generic_script/generic.php">

 With multipage studies, paste one line of HTML code within the form tags into each study page except the last.
-This line defines the hidden variable next_page and its value, which is the location of the next HTML page.
-An example is shown below, in which sample2.htm is in the same directory as Generic HTML Form Processor:
+This line defines the hidden variable GHFPvar_next_page and its value, which is the location of the next study page.
+An example is shown below, in which sample2.htm is the next study page:

 Please understand that there are the following limitations to using Generic HTML Form Processor: